Student Voice and Agency is important at NCAT and underlies everything we do at the college.

-Currently, NCAT has a representative on the Victorian SRC executive committee, which is made up of student leaders from across Victoria.
+Currently, NCAT has a representative on the Victorian SRC executive committee with student leaders from across Victoria.

-At the beginning of the school year, students can choose to speak in front of their year level about why they feel they are the best person to represent the interests of their peers.
+At the beginning of the year, students can choose to speak in front of their year level about why they think they are the best person to represent the interests of their peers.

-Being a part of Student Leadership provides you with opportunities to improve your public speaking, communication, organisation, leadership and ability to work with others.
+Being on the team improves your public speaking, communication, organisational, leadership and teamwork skills.
 You are a representative of the school at a range of events.

-Student voice, agency and leadership at NCAT nurtures a culture of collaboration between students and teachers that facilitates student empowerment in their learning.
+Student voice, agency and leadership nurtures a culture of collaboration empowering students in their learning.

 Student Voice, Agency & Leadership

-College student leaders play a pivotal role and are given numerous opportunities to work together with staff and the principal class to voice their suggestions, opinions, offer feedback and create change around learning.
-Students together with College leaders talk with their teachers about what best facilitates learning.
-They are given both formal and informal ways throughout the academic year to provide this feedback.
+Student leaders play an important role in the college.
+Significantly they have many opportunities to work with staff to voice their suggestions, offer feedback and create change around learning.
+All students together with Student Representatives talk with their teachers about what best facilitates learning.
+They are given formal and informal ways through the year to provide feedback.

-Student leaders are actively involved in all aspects of school life and are proud ambassadors of the college who contribute to whole school events including; the year 10 breakfast, orientation day, school formal, awards night, information evening, year 12 graduation and couchfest (an event that showcases student talents and products).
+Student leaders are actively involved in all aspects of school life and as proud ambassadors of the college are involved the year 10 breakfast, orientation day, the school formal, awards night, information evening, year 12 graduation and Couchfest.

-- student feedback to teacher survey results to be explicitly discussed in classes, and relevant actions / improvements made
+- student feedback to teacher survey results to be explicitly discussed in classes

 - student led survey and data collation around teaching and learning in the classroom